Alaska Alpine Logistics

 Traveling to Alaska can often seem overwhelming.
 Our Logistic Page contains all of the current information necessary for a seamless transition to your adventure vacation.
 You'll find specific trip logistics under the logistics tab of each of our Alaskan adventure pages.

-All of our trips originate in Anchorage or, in some cases, Fairbanks.
+All of our trips originate in Anchorage or Fairbanks.
 Getting to Anchorage or Fairbanks is a snap.
 Alaska Airlines, your travel agent, or the carrier of your choice can easily arrange roundtrip airfare from the lower 48.
 All of our adventures include internal flights and transportation beyond their originating cities.

 Once you land in Anchorage or Fairbanks, your adventure really begins.
 For our wilderness-based trips, you'll find that the areas we visit won't be found on any road map; out here there aren't any roads.
 Access to these areas is limited to air travel.
 When flying within Alaska, be sure to have your camera at the ready, as all of our flights provide passage into and over the vast wilderness of Alaska.
 Call us for details.

+Alaska has some of the most dynamic and dramatic weather on the planet.
 Temperatures during the summer months in Alaska are generally pleasant during the day (60-80 F), but cooler at night (40’s).
 August departures may encounter nighttime temperatures in the low 40’s.
 At least some rainfall is a strong possibility during any month, and you must be prepared for weather extremes that vary greatly from day to night.
 Click here to see current Alaska Weather Conditions.
+Throughout the summer season, you may experience rain, sun, wind, clouds and fog on your departure.
+We live by the adage "prepare for the worst, hope for the best, and you'll likely end up with some of both".

 - All group camping gear (tents, stoves, fuel, etc.) and safety equipment,